 ESL contractors utilize the Comprehensive Adult Student Assessment System (CASAS) to assess an individual's English language proficiency for listening and reading, and other ORIA-approved tests to assess speaking and writing proficiency.
 LEP Pathway participants range from level 1 (beginning level skills) to level 6 (advanced ESL).
-See Attachment C for a detailed description of CASAS proficiency levels.
+See Attachment B for a detailed description of CASAS proficiency levels.
+Due to the pandemic and the shift to remote learning, most providers paused CASAS testing because the formal assessment requires the student to be onsite for the proctored exam.